 There may well be fake money or pieces tossed up in the air for both winning and losing.
-Or the end of the game may result in lots of jumping, laughing and excitement.
-Games are live action, and amongst discovering how to take losses on the chin and wins as mini celebrations, they are great emotions discoverers, even for adults!
+Or the end of the game may result in lots of jumping, laughing, and excitement.
+Games are live-action, and amongst discovering how to take losses on the chin and wins as mini celebrations, they are great emotions discoverers, even for adults!

-Role play is a great way to put yourself in the shoes of another, and the same for your child.
+Roleplay is a great way to put yourself in the shoes of another, and the same for your child.
 Doctors and nurses, firefighters, vets, shopkeepers, teachers; anything goes!
-What you are doing to creatively finding ways to express emotions through scenarios thought up by you or even better, your child.
+What you are doing to creatively finding ways to express emotions through scenarios thought up by you or, even better, your child.

 Read Books About Emotions

-There are literally hundreds if not thousands of books that focus on emotions.
-These are great books for not only specifically making time to read but they can be good at the end of the day to talk about the sort of day your child has had.
+There are literally hundreds, if not thousands, of books that focus on emotions.
+These are great books for not only specifically making time to read, but they can be good at the end of the day to talk about the sort of day your child has had.

-Books like this ensure that you are giving your child a visual prompt to feeling, and reading appropriate or inappropriate ways to respond to external influences that determine our emotions.
+Books like this ensure that you are giving your child a visual prompt to feeling and reading appropriate or inappropriate ways to respond to external influences that determine our emotions.
 You could even use books like this to talk about your own feelings.
 ‘Remember earlier today when mommy was sad because she broke her favorite glass?’
-Each moment you get with your child to have these conversations is another piece to their puzzle put together.
+Each moment you get with your child to have these conversations is another piece of their puzzle put together.

 Talk About Your Child’s Emotions

 Are they screaming with frustration because their doll won’t fit into the toy car?
 Are they stomping around the house because they can’t find their new Lego set?
-Maybe, a popular one, is that a friend is over and wants to play something that your child doesn’t which leads to suling.
+Maybe, a popular one is that a friend is over and wants to play something that your child doesn’t, which leads to suling.
 Talk, talk, and more talk.
 The more you and your child talk about how they are feeling and why, the more familiar they will become in situations, leading to better handling of their emotions.
-Starting off by saying things like, ‘Let’s take a moment here and figure out how we can do this,’ are good ways to press pause on the tantrum and think practically to problem solve.
+Starting by saying things like, ‘Let’s take a moment here and figure out how we can do this,’ are good ways to press pause on the tantrum and think practically to problem solve.